kiistala/opendata/README.md

 License
 -------

+This repository is a fork from https://github.com/statfi/opendata

+Below is its license which applies here also

 All code here is under the BSD license unless otherwise stated.
 Otherwise Mozilla public license (MPL) is used since it supports both open and proprietary development alike.